Table of Contents

 2. Charging Station

-Climkit supplies the ABB Terra AC 22kW station, a model equipped with all the features of a smart station:
+Climkit supplies the ABB Terra AC 22kW station, a compact and elegant model installable indoors or outdoors.
+It integrates all the features of a smart station for optimized and flexible charging.

 - Maximum power of 22 kW